 - a) Small Purchase Procedures.
 Price or rate quotations will be obtained from an adequate number of qualified sources if relatively simple and informal small purchase methods are used. - b) Sealed Bids.
 This method is normally not appropriate for securing legal services.
-Sealed bidding may only be used when it is possible to quantify the cost of the required services (e.g. number of hours) to permit the submission of firm bids and award a firm fixed-price contract to the price and price-related factors.
+Sealed bidding may only be used when it is possible to quantify the cost of the required services (e.g. number of hours) to permit the submission of firm bids and award a firm-fixed-price contract to the price and price-related factors.
 Additionally, it is often critical to consider other factors besides price (e.g., experience) when selecting a legal services contractor.
 Sealed bidding does not permit the use of other factors. - c) Competitive Proposals.
-This is the generally preferred method when procuring professional services because it allows for the consideration of technical quality or other factors (in addition to price) for securing services estimated to cost more than the Federal small purchase threshold or a lower threshold as established by the CHA (e.g., to conform to State law).
-Competitive offers are solicited, proposals are evaluated, and award is made to the offeror whose proposal is most advantageous to the CHA, with price and other factors (as specified in the solicitation) considered.
-Either a fixed-price or cost reimbursement type contract may be awarded.
+This is the generally preferred method when procuring professional services because it allows for the consideration of technical quality or other factors (in addition to price) for securing services estimated to cost more than the Federal small purchase threshold or a lower threshold as established by the factors (as specified in the solicitation) considered.
+Either a fixed-price or cost-reimbursement type contract may be awarded.
 This method is generally used when conditions are not appropriate for the use of sealed bids.
 If this method is used, the conditions in 2 CFR Part 200 and 24 CFR 85.36(d) (3) as amended must be followed.